GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Querying Graphs through GORAM

-\tinypara{Cycle-identification} plays a crucial role in transaction graph analysis.
-Identifying whether the transactions across multiple suspicious accounts form a cycle is an effective way for money laundering detection~\cite{neo4financial, qiu2018real}.
+\tinypara{Cycle-identification.} Identifying whether the bank transactions across multiple suspicious accounts form a cycle is an effective way for money laundering detection~\cite{neo4financial, qiu2018real}.
 Cycle identification can be achieved by submitting a series of \code{EdgeExist} queries.
 For example, given three vertices $v_1, v_2$ and $v_3$, by submitting \code{EdgeExist} queries on edges $(v_1, v_2), (v_2, v_3), (v_3, v_1)$ and their reverse edges, the client can detect whether a cycle exists among the three vertices.
-Similarly, the clients can submit more \code{EdgeExist} queries for more vertices.

-\tinypara{Statistic queries.} Also, the client can express arbitrary ego-centric statistic queries on graphs with properties, \ie each edge has extra fields recording the properties like creation timestamp and transaction amounts.
-These queries can be simply implemented by augmenting the process of the basic queries.
-For instance, to perform \emph{association range queries}~\cite{linkbench2013}, which count the outing edges created before a provided timestamp, the client can add an extra comparison in \code{NeighborsCount} to compute whether the creation timestamp is less than the given timestamp before counting the result.
-Specifically, the client can compute $\mathsecret{\prot{t\_mask}} \leftarrow \prot{LT}(\mathsecret{\text{timestamp field}}, \mathsecret{\text{given threshold}})$ and update the neighbors mask in the 3rd line to $\mathsecret{\prot{mask}} = \prot{AND}(\mathsecret{\prot{mask}}, \mathsecret{\prot{t\_mask}})$.
-The final result, \secret{\prot{num}}$^A$, is now the number of outing edges created before the given timestamp.
-Similarly, the client can implement arbitrary ego-centric analysis by providing user-defined functions.
+\tinypara{Neighbors-filtering} queries are one of the most common queries on graphs with attributes, \ie each edge has attributes like creation timestamp and transaction amounts.
+We can implement these queries by extending the basic queries with filters.
+For instance, to perform \emph{association range queries}~\cite{linkbench2013} that count the outing edges created after a provided timestamp, we can extend \code{NeighborsCount} with an extra comparison to compute whether the creation timestamp is greater than the given timestamp before counting the result.
+Specifically, we compute $\mathsecret{\prot{t\_mask}} \leftarrow \prot{GT}(\mathsecret{\text{timestamp field}}, \mathsecret{\text{given threshold}})$ and update the neighbors mask in the 3rd line of Algorithm~\ref{algo:neighbors_count} to $\mathsecret{\prot{mask}} = \prot{AND}(\mathsecret{\prot{mask}}, \mathsecret{\prot{t\_mask}})$.
+Then we obtain the number of outing edges created after the given timestamp.